 Clearly and specifically outline the tasks the volunteer will undertake.
 This way, both you and the volunteer know exactly what is expected.

-Outline the hours the volunteer is needed e.g. 2 hours a week on a Monday evening.
-In addition, outline the length of time the volunteer is required e.g. one weekend, 6 months or 2 years.
-Stating the time commitment allows potential volunteers to quickly scan through the role description and immediately screen themselves out if they are not available.
+Outline the hours the volunteer is needed Stating the time commitment allows potential volunteers to quickly scan through the role description and immediately screen themselves out if they are not available.

 State the place where the volunteer will be working i.e. virtually, at your office or an off-site location.
-While your head office location may suit the volunteer, if the volunteer activity takes place elsewhere it may not suit the volunteer to travel to that location.
 This information informs the potential volunteer of additional travel and time commitments they may need to consider.

 Skills, Experience & Qualities

-In order to help select the right volunteers it is necessary to outline the skills, experience and qualities desirable or the role.
-Be specific e.g. ‘3 years graphic design experience required’; ‘proficient in Microsoft word’.
+In order to help select the right volunteers, it is necessary to outline the skills, experience and qualities desirable for the role.

 Training & Induction

-All volunteers should be offered an induction to your organisation on their first day, regardless of the role they are undertaking.
+All volunteers should be offered an induction on their first day, regardless of the role they are undertaking.
 Further training may include in-depth information about the organisation or role-specific training.

 Support & Supervision

-It is also helpful to outline basic expectations you have of volunteers such as confidentiality, professionalism, respect etc. These can be further developed in the volunteer agreement and the organisation’s volunteer policy and procedures.
+It is also helpful to outline basic expectations you have of volunteers such as confidentiality, professionalism, respect etc. These can be further developed in the Code of Conduct for volunteers and the organisation’s volunteer policy and procedures.